drmartinezrabert/EcoSysEM/README.md

 - **NumPy**.
 NumPy is the fundamental package for scientific computing in Python.
 It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.
 For more info and tutorials, click [here](https://numpy.org/).
 - **Pandas**.
 Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
 For more info and tutorials, click [here](https://pandas.pydata.org/).
 - **Matplotlib**.
 Matplotlib is a library for creatinc static, animated and interactive visualizations in Python.
 For more info and tutorials, click [here](https://matplotlib.org/).
+- **SciPy**.
+SciPy is a collection of mathematical algorithms and convenience functions built on NumPy .
+It adds significant power to Python by providing the user with high-level commands and classes for manipulating and visualizing data.
+For more info and tutorials, click [here](https://scipy.github.io/devdocs/tutorial/index.html).

 [🔼 Back to **Contents**](#readme-contents)